Formulas are not divine laws.

 Applying the 4 Ps will help you make your copy more persuasive.

-The order can vary, sometimes if a piece of copy isn’t working as it should you can try painting the picture first or add the proof right at the start and then the promise.
+If a piece of copy isn’t working as it should you can try painting the picture first or adding the proof right at the start and then introduce the promise.

-When you have more experience writing copy you are more likely to break formulas.
+When you’ll have more experience writing copy you’ll be more likely to break formulas.

 Copywriting is a creative process and over time you will want to try different things.
-Although there are universal rules, they aren’t infallible, this is not mathematics.
+Although there are universal rules, they aren’t infallible, this is not maths!